-Transaction data usually contains master data keys that represent different characteristics of an entity, such as a product.
-The texts (short/medium/long) of the various products together with the attributes and hierarchies form the master data associated with the characteristic.
+Transactional data typically contains master data keys that represent various manifestations of an entity, such as a product.
+The texts (short/medium/long) for these products, along with their attributes and hierarchies, form the master data associated with the characteristic.

-5. Interim result for the 1:1 use of Open ODS View texts
+5. Interim Result for 1:1 Usage of Open ODS View Texts

 6.2 Creation of Reporting Calculation Views and Labeling